7h3v01d/import_scanner/README.md

+⚠️ LICENSE NOTICE
+This repository is source-available for evaluation and showcase purposes only.
+No reuse, redistribution, or commercial use is permitted without explicit permission.
+See LICENSE.txt for full terms.

 # Enhanced Python Import Cycle Scanner & Visualizer

 **A modern desktop tool to detect circular imports, visualize module dependencies, and understand your Python project's structure.**